kbaltrinic/http-backend-proxy/README.md

 There are two kinds of tests in the project: Unit tests and End to End tests.

 ### Running Unit Tests
-**NOTE**: There are no unit tests currently.
-Just the end-to-end tests.
-What follows is just the verbiage from the angluar-seed app.

-The project comes preconfigured with unit tests.
-These are written in [Jasmine][jasmine], which we run with the [Karma Test Runner][karma].
-A Karma configuration file is provided to run them.
+The project contains unit tests for testing the proxy behavior without calling out to an actual selenium server.
+These are written in [Jasmine][jasmine] and run using the [Jasmine-Node][jasmine-node] test runner.

-* the configuration is found at `test/karma.conf.js`
 * the unit tests are found in `test/unit/`.

 The easiest way to run the unit tests is to use the supplied npm script: